Burial costs in Australia: a peaceful cemetery among gum trees at dawn

 Burial costs explained: why traditional funerals cost more in Australia

-A burial costs more than a cremation.
-That is not a matter of opinion or provider markup.
-It is a structural reality driven by third-party cemetery fees that do not exist in cremation.
+A burial costs more than a cremation, and the reason is structural rather than down to provider markup.
+It comes from third-party cemetery fees that simply do not exist in cremation.

 A cremation requires a crematorium fee of $600 to $1,350.
 A burial requires a cemetery plot ($2,600 to $20,000+), an interment fee to dig and close the grave ($1,500 to $4,000), and additional cemetery maintenance charges.
 The funeral director's own fees are broadly similar for both service types.
 The gap between burial and cremation costs is typically $3,000 to $6,000, and in metropolitan areas it can be substantially more.

 Every price here is a base advertised package price unless labelled otherwise.
+Named-provider and cemetery figures are drawn from publicly available and published pricing reviewed in June 2026; they are indicative, change over time, and vary by location.
+Some secondary ranges (headstones, graveside and natural burial packages) reflect publicly listed provider pricing reviewed at that time and should be treated as a guide only.
 Cemetery fees are set by individual cemeteries and change regularly.
+This is general information, not advice.
 Always request an itemised quote before signing anything.

 The two invoices behind every burial